 But her inner life seems to have been installed there from an alien source.
 The movement of the tree between Aurora’s “outer life” and “inner life,” which ultimately becomes a way for Aurora to better figure herself as a suckling infant, suggests that the psychic mechanism of foreclosure may be at work.
-The effect is a flattening out of meaning, as “the incoherencies of change and death” become folded into what Aurora calls the “smooth fair mystery of perpetual Life” (l.
-1.171–73).
-Foreclosure, a concept coined by Jacques Lacan in 1956 in the final session of his Seminar on psychosis, is the process by which the subject loses access to a primordial signifier, known playfully, in Lacanian parlance, as the Name (or No) of the Father (Seminar III 321).
+The effect is a flattening out of meaning as “the incoherencies of change and death” become folded into what Aurora calls the “smooth fair mystery of perpetual Life” (1.171–73).
+Foreclosure, a concept coined by Jacques Lacan in 1956 in the final session of his Seminar on psychosis, is the process by which the subject loses access to a primordial signifier, known playfully in Lacanian parlance as the Name (or No) of the Father (Seminar III 321).
 The subject forecloses the signifier of the law in a bid to retain access to primordial enjoyment.
 Yet, even while the paternal signifier remains foreclosed from the psychotic subject, it can return in unexpected ways: “what is foreclosed does not simply disappear altogether but may return, albeit in a different guise, from outside the subject,” explains Russell Grigg (50).
-The arrival of the lime tree, and thus by extension Coleridge’s entire psychodrama of reconstituting “Friends, whom I never more may meet again” as a permanent presence that can “keep the heart / Awake,” seems to function in Aurora Leigh as an index of permanent filial attachment (Coleridge “Lime-Tree” ll.
-6, 65–66).
-But because these affective bonds have been foreclosed in Aurora Leigh, the dynamics of loss and memory play out as “relations in the Unseen” (l.
-1.473).
+The arrival of the lime tree, and thus by extension Coleridge’s entire psychodrama of reconstituting “Friends, whom I never more may meet again” as a permanent presence that can “keep the heart / Awake,” seems to function in Aurora Leigh as an index of permanent filial attachment (Coleridge 6, 65–66).
+But because these affective bonds have been foreclosed in Aurora Leigh, the dynamics of loss and memory play out as “relations in the Unseen.”

-Psychosis arises not out of the daughter’s relationship to either mother or father, but to the child’s relationship to the mother’s relationship to the father—i.e., it stems from a person’s relationship with their mother’s desire (Lacan, Écrits 464; Grigg 64).
-Aurora’s explanation is that: “I felt a mother-want about the world, / And still went seeking, like a bleating lamb” (l.
-1.40).
+Psychosis arises not out of the daughter’s relationship to either mother or father but to the child’s relationship to the mother’s relationship to the father—that is, it stems from a person’s relationship with their mother’s desire (Lacan, Écrits 464; Grigg 64).
+Aurora explains, “I felt a mother-want about the world, / And still went seeking, like a bleating lamb” (1.40).
 Embodying her mother’s desire, and refusing to think of either parent as permanently lost, there can be no anchoring point for language or meaning for her.
-We get a sense of this through the jumbled syntax and jagged line breaks as Aurora gazes at a portrait of her mother, “half in terror, half / In adoration”: “Therefore very strange / The effect was” (1.134–37).
+We get a sense of this through the jumbled syntax and jagged line breaks as Aurora gazes at a portrait of her mother “half in terror, half / In adoration”: “Therefore very strange / The effect was” (1.134–37).
 Much like her manipulations of Coleridge’s poem in the library of Leigh Hall, Aurora here seems to be constructing her own arrangements out of the linguistic ingredients available.
-Consider the remarkable extent to which Aurora experiences her father as an effect of language: arriving as an orphan in England, she “heard my father’s language first / From alien lips,” a defamiliarization (or unmooring) of language which provokes a reaction in her that others found alarming: “some one near me said the child was mad / Through much sea-sickness” (ll.
-1.254–59).
-The poem, finding an “apocalyptic” relation to language in a sustained effort not to deal with the traumatic loss of mother and father (l.
-1.674), begins to articulate something “very strange” that strikes those around her as madness.
-We can see the arrival of the lime tree in this light: “A feeling of being intruded upon,” Lacan explains, often playing out in “shared delusions” such as the “delusion of being watched,” especially arises in cases of psychosis connected to “the mother/daughter couple” (Écrits 447).
+Consider the remarkable extent to which Aurora experiences her father as an effect of language.
+Arriving as an orphan in England, she “heard [her] father’s language first / From alien lips,” a defamiliarization (or unmooring) of language that provokes a reaction in her others find alarming: “some one near me said the child was mad / Through much sea-sickness” (1.254–59).
+The poem, finding an “apocalyptic” relation to language in a sustained effort not to deal with the traumatic loss of the mother and father (1.674), begins to articulate something “very strange” that strikes those around her as madness.
+We can see the arrival of the lime tree in this light: “A feeling of being intruded upon,” Lacan explains, often playing out in “shared delusions,” such as the “delusion of being watched,” which especially arise in cases of psychosis connected to “the mother/daughter couple” (Écrits 447).